lindig/ocaml-style/README.md

 Likewise, this guide tries to help with the small structures in programming [OCaml] upon which we can hope to build bigger ones.

+*I am happy to accept more material and to include critical discussion of the recommendations already in place.
+[Uncovered Topics](#uncovered-topics) is a place to record desirable topics.*

 <details>
 <summary>Table of Contents</summary>